Last summer, we ran into an issue where sap was dripping off the leaves of a nearby tree.

 Basically, the ants are using the tree as a farm.
 They will herd the aphids up the tree and then protect them from other insects.

-To rid the tree of this aphid infestation, you will need to do the following:
+To rid the tree of its aphid infestation, you will need to do the following.

 1. Prevent the ants from climbing up the tree.